appreciated/designer-for-flow/README.md

 # Distribution
 The Editor is not meant to be run manually.
 [Instead use the prepackaged Releases](https://github.com/appreciated/designer-for-flow/releases).

+# Versioning
+The Version of the Editor is required to be coupled with the respective Vaadin version being used in a project.
+To make it easy for the user to identify which vaadin Version the designer is required a scheme as followed will be used.

+designer-for-flow v14.0.* -> Vaadin 14.0
+designer-for-flow v14.1.* -> Vaadin 14.1

 # Executing
 Before starting the application via IDE execute `mvn clean install`.